2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 29: Montana
+BKFC 29 Montana 2: Hart vs. Sigala

-Bare Knuckle Fighting Championship 29: Montana was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 10, 2022, at the Pacific Steel & Recycling Arena in Great Falls, Montana, USA.
+BKFC 29 Montana 2: Hart vs. Sigala was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 10, 2022, at the Pacific Steel & Recycling Arena in Great Falls, Montana, USA.

 Background

 The event featured the promotion's return to Montana.

-A BKFC Strawweight Championship bout between Britain Hart and BKFC Thailand Strawweight Champion Fani Peloumpi was due to headline the event however Peloumpi fell out due to visa issues.
+A BKFC Strawweight Championship bout between Britain Hart and BKFC Thailand Strawweight Champion Fani Peloumpi was due to headline the event.
+However, Peloumpi fell out due to visa issues and was replaced by Charisa Sigala.